aegybab/aegybab/README.md

 call me shu / dez / jack !! **xe**/*rose*/he [++](https://en.pronouns.page/@gigolo)
 i'm hyperfixated on enstars, hypmic, and hlvrai :fire: yayy
-possible bpd & other stuff sorry if i act weird ... ermmm [me](http://txti.es/lastwish)s
+*possible bpd & other stuff sorry if i act weird*

 often semi-verbal / selectively mute (i'm not ignoring you, i just prefer not to speak or am afk)
 so feel free to int if you're fine with that, i do enjoy company & other people talking 💕